alejandrorojas91/lecture-source-jl/source/rst/getting_started_julia/julia_by_example.rst

 Example: Plotting a White Noise Process
 ================================================

-To begin, let's suppose that we want to simulate and plot the white noise process :math:`\epsilon_0, \epsilon_1, \ldots, \epsilon_T`, where each draw :math:`\epsilon_t` is independent standard normal
+To begin, let us suppose that we want to simulate and plot the white noise process :math:`\epsilon_0, \epsilon_1, \ldots, \epsilon_T`, where each draw :math:`\epsilon_t` is independent standard normal

 ..
 Commenting out figure, at least while broken.